ppy/osu-wiki/news/2024/2024-07-12-osu-catch-world-cup-2024-concludes.md

 ![](/wiki/Tournaments/CWC/2024/img/cwc2024-banner.jpg)

 The United States, persevering after many podium finishes, manage for the first time in their history to win the osu!catch World Cup.
 They were the favourites coming into this tournament, and tore through their bracket to reach the Grand Finals with only a single map lost, and in the end, no one could stop them.
-It's only the fourth different country to win this tournament, after Chile, South Korea, and China, so it is a big day for our game mode.
+They're only the fourth unique country to win this tournament, after Chile, South Korea, and China, so it was a big day for our game mode.

 ## Summary